doitintl/iris3/README.md

 - What projects to include.
 (The default is all projects in the organization.)
 - A prefix for all label keys (so, if the prefix is `iris`, labels will look like `iris_name` etc.)
 - Whether to copy all labels from the project into resources in the project.
-- Which potential label keys to include (such as name, zone, etc.).
-However, a given plugin will be able to apply a key only if it has a function `_get_<KEY_NAME>`

 ## Supported Google Cloud Products